-Financial accounting involves the preparation of financial statements and financial reports for use by the external stakeholders of an organisation.
-For financial accounting purposes, financial statements are prepared in accordance with prescribed accounting standards, or generally accepted accounting principles (GAAP).
+Financial accounting involves preparing the financial statements and financial reports to be used by the external stakeholders of an organisation.
+For financial accounting purposes, financial statements are prepared in accordance with prescribed accounting standards, such as the generally accepted accounting principles (GAAP).

 Financial accounting information can be used to determine the financial position of an organisation at a specific point in time, as well as the financial performance of an organisation over a certain period of time.

 What will I learn when I study financial accounting?

 When you study a financial accounting course in South Africa, you will learn how to:

 - Record financial transactions using the double-entry system.